sacrefies/csc643_bigdata/project2/docs/report.md

 *Figure 6: `build_params()` to construct parameters*

 ### Functional Modules
-While the `BigQuery` class acts as the fundamental module, The queries and client requests are handled by the functional modules.
-The module `hacker_news.py` includes functions to run the queries that are asked by the requirements; The view controller modules incorporates [WebApp2][webapp2] framework to handle the requests and responses.
+While the `BigQuery` class acts as the fundamental module, the queries and client requests are handled by the functional modules.
+The module `hacker_news.py` includes functions to run the queries that are asked by the requirements; The view controller modules incorporates the [WebApp2][webapp2] framework to handle the requests and responses.

 #### Query A: Story Count
-This query's request is sent by a HTML form and is handled by the view class `TotalStoryCount`, and the query is executed by the function `get_story_count()` in `hacker_news.py`.
+This query's request is sent by an HTML form and is handled by the view class `TotalStoryCount`.
+The query is executed by the function `get_story_count()` in `hacker_news.py`.

-Figure 7 and 8 show the implementations.
+Figures 7 and 8 show the implementations.

 ```python
 class TotalStoryCount(webapp2.RequestHandler):